Consensys/mythril/README.md

 # Mythril

-Mythril is a simple assembler and disassembler for Ethereum VM bytecode.
+Mythril is an assembler and disassembler for Ethereum VM bytecode.
 It is useful for low-level testing/fuzzing of EVM implementations.

 ## Installation